Please note that this content has been automatically translated. The original German version can be found here.

 If after concluding a contract for a paid service you are obliged to transmit your payment details to us (e.g. credit card number), this data is required in order to collect the payment.
 Payment transactions are carried out exclusively by means of an encrypted SSL or TLS connection.

-PayPal: We collaborate with PayPal in order to conduct certain financial transactions (payment by credit card, PayPal).
+PayPal: In order to conduct certain financial transactions (payment by credit card, PayPal) we use Paypal.
 This payment service is provided by PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg.

 If you select PayPal as your payment method, the payment details you provide will be sent to PayPal.
 The provider of this service reserves the rights to conduct a credit screening of users for certain types of payment.
 Details about how user data is handled can be found in PayPal’s data privacy declaration: https://www.paypal.com/de/webapps/mpp/ua/privacy-full.